Webinar videos and presentations that are available to RPN members only are designated by

 RPN Members have access to the entire Webinar recording, including presentation slides.

-RPN Members: View Online or Download Slides/Video
+RPN Members: View Online or Download Slides/Video button

 Slides from the January 21 Responsible Purchasing Webinar: New and Prospective Member Orientation are now available for download.
 The webinar featured the following speakers: